Universal-Basic-Compute/serenissima/backend/docs/engine.md

 **Script**: `backend/ais/answertomessages.py`

-Ten times per day (approximately every 2.4 hours), the AI message response system allows AI users to respond to messages they receive:
+Ten times per day (approximately every 2.4 hours), the AI message response system allows AI citizens to respond to messages they receive:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks for unread messages addressed to them
+2. For each AI citizen, it checks for unread messages addressed to them
 3. For each unread message, the AI:
    - Marks the message as read
    - Generates a contextually appropriate response using the Kinos Engine API